matisszilard/devops-palinta/doc/6-aws-terraform.md

 Host the website created in step 3 on EC2.

-## Step 4: Optional: Deploy site on Amplify

-## Step 5: Have a :beer:, have a kitkat! :tada:
+## Step 4: Have a :beer:, have a kitkat! :tada: